SyncfusionExamples/rounded-corner-expander-xamarin/README.md

 I hope you enjoyed learning about how to to add rounded corners for Xamarin.Forms Expander (SfExpander).

-You can refer to our [.NET MAUI DataGrid’s feature tour](https://www.syncfusion.com/maui-controls/maui-datagrid) page to learn about its other groundbreaking feature representations.
-You can also explore our [.NET MAUI DataGrid Documentation](https://help.syncfusion.com/maui/datagrid/getting-started) to understand how to present and manipulate data.
+You can refer to our [Xamarin.Forms Expander feature tour page](https://www.syncfusion.com/xamarin-ui-controls/xamarin-expander) to know about its other groundbreaking feature representations and [documentation](https://help.syncfusion.com/xamarin/expander/getting-started), and how to quickly get started for configuration specifications.

-For current customers, you can check out our .NET MAUI components on the [License and Downloads](https://www.syncfusion.com/sales/teamlicense) page.
-If you are new to Syncfusion, you can try our 30-day [free trial](https://www.syncfusion.com/downloads/maui) to explore our .NET MAUI DataGrid and other .NET MAUI components.
+For current customers, you can check out our components from the [License and Downloads](https://www.syncfusion.com/sales/ui-component-suite) page.
+If you are new to Syncfusion, you can try our 30-day [free trial](https://www.syncfusion.com/downloads) to check out our other controls.

-If you have any queries or require clarifications, please let us know in the comments below.
-You can also contact us through our [support forums](https://www.syncfusion.com/forums), [Direct-Trac](https://support.syncfusion.com/create) or [feedback portal](https://www.syncfusion.com/feedback/maui?control=sfdatagrid), or the feedback portal.
+If you have any queries or require clarifications, please let us know in the comments section below.
+You can also contact us through our [support forums](https://www.syncfusion.com/forums/) or [Direct-Trac](https://support.syncfusion.com/create).
 We are always happy to assist you!